jarrodmillman/pose-stats/description.md

 ## Team

-Our team is uniquely positioned for creating a community around this project:
+Our team are well established in the statistics and scientific Python communities.
+We are uniquely positioned for creating a community around this OSE:\

-- Stéfan van der Walt is a research scientist at UC Berkeley.
+**Stéfan van der Walt** is a research scientist at UC Berkeley.
 He is the founder of scikit-image and co-author of Elegant SciPy.
 He regularly teaches Python at bootcamps, campus courses, and at the annual G-Node Advanced Scientific Programming in Python summer schools.
 He contributes to numerous packages in the ecosystem including NumPy, SciPy, DiPy, IPython, scikit-learn, scikit-image, and NetworkX.
 He is the software architect of the Cesium machine-learning library and web platform, and released several research software libraries, such as SupReMe for super-resolution imaging, and DPT for calculating Discrete Pulse Transforms.
 Stéfan is a director of NumFOCUS, and serves on the steering committees of NumPy, SciPy, and the PSF's Scientific Working Group.
 He cofounded the Scientific Python project in 2020 with Jarrod Millman.

-- Jarrod Millman is a senior open source scientific Python developer at UC Berkeley.
+**Jarrod Millman** is a senior open source scientific Python developer at UC Berkeley.
 He cofounded the Neuroimaging in Python project.
 He was the NumPy and SciPy release manager from 2007 to 2009.
 He was on the SciPy steering committee from
 2007 to 2010.
 He was the SciPy conference chair from 2008 to 2011 and the SciPy India conference chair from 2009 to 2012.
 He cofounded NumFOCUS and served on its board from 2011 to 2015.
 Currently, he is the release manager of NetworkX, scikit-image, pygraphviz, numpydoc, and a few other packages.
 He cofounded the Scientific Python project in 2020 with Stéfan van der Walt.

-- Iain Carmichael is an assistant professor of statistics at UC Berkeley.
+**Iain Carmichael** is an assistant professor of statistics at UC Berkeley.
 His research focuses on developing statistical/machine learning algorithms for data with a complex structure such as networks, images, and multi-view/modal data.
 He wrote `YAGLM`, the product that forms the core of this exploration.

-- Jonathan Taylor is a professor of statistics at Stanford University and is recognized both in the academic statistics community and the scientific `python` community.
+**Jonathan Taylor** is a professor of statistics at Stanford University and is recognized both in the academic statistics community and the scientific `python` community.
 His research focuses on selective inference and signal detection in structured noise.
 He has been involved in the scientific python community for many years, including early work on `statsmodels`, `nipy` among others.
 As part of this, he has learned some of the best practices from the scientific `python` world.
 He also works closely with statisticians in the `R` community.
 In collaboration with Trevor Hastie, he is the main developer on `ISLP` a package bridging the `R` and `python` worlds in that it provides `python` support for course material in a hugely successful `R` book: "Introduction to Statistical Learning with Applications in R".

-- Matt Haberland is assistant professor of the bioResource and agricultural engineering at California Polytechnic State University.
+**Matt Haberland** is assistant professor of the bioResource and agricultural engineering at California Polytechnic State University.
 He is the maintainer of `scipy.stats`, which provides a large number of probability distributions, summary and frequency statistics, correlation functions and statistical tests, masked statistics, kernel density estimation, quasi-Monte Carlo functionality, and more.

 ## Long term vision